-The Liquidator shall proceed to dispose of the assets of the Partnership, shall be deemed for purposes of Section $14.4\,(c)$ to have received cash equal to its fair market value; and contemporaneously therewith, appropriate cash distributions must be made to the other Partners.
+(a) Disposition of Assets.
+The assets may be disposed of by public or private sale or by distribution in kind to one or more Partners on such terms as the Liquidator and such Partner or Partners may agree.
+If any property is distributed in kind, the Partner receiving the property shall be deemed for purposes of Section 14.4(c) to have received cash equal to its fair market value; and contemporaneously therewith, appropriate cash distributions must be made to the other Partners.
 For purposes of computing Net []Liquidation[/] Termination Gain, gain or loss on distributed property shall be recognized as if such property had been sold for its fair market value.